 The Of Thee I Sing Mission of Inclusion and Diversity

-Recent events have brought to light the need for all of us to re-examine our role as citizens in order to make this country the best it can be for all of us.
+Recent events have brought to light the need for all of us to re-examine our role as citizens in order to make this country the best it can be for everyone.
 At Of Thee I Sing, this mission is multi-faceted and includes:

 -Programming of Spirituals accompanied by in-depth study of the history, development, and vast catalogue of this repertoire.
 Many experts in the field, including Dr. Lourin Plant, say that people of all races should sing this music, and that “singing Spirituals is centrally important to our education and racial transcendence as a nation.”
 What a beautiful and inspiring perspective!

 -Giving a voice to the lesser-told stories—good and bad— when preparing concert programs on American historical events.
-My Women’s Suffrage concert currently in preparation does this by celebrating the contributions of African-American suffragists such as Frederick Douglass and Mary Church Terrell, discussing the rift and segregation that the 15th amendment caused within the Movement, and drawing attention to the horrors that occurred at the Occoquan Workhouse on the Night of Terror.
+The Women’s Suffrage concert currently in preparation does this by celebrating the contributions of African-American suffragists such as Frederick Douglass and Mary Church Terrell, discussing the rifts and segregation within the Movement, and drawing attention to the horrors that occurred at the Occoquan Workhouse on the Night of Terror.
 I do this through both music of this time period and commissions of new songs set to historical, primary source texts.

 I am deeply honored to be an ambassador of this music.
 It is my joy to bring American heritage to life through song, and I also know it is a responsibility to take seriously.
 I won’t always get it right, and look forward to the dialogue brought on by bringing this music to the forefront.